arunsanna/simple-api-server/README.md

 # Architecture Diagram
 ![Architecture](architecture.png)

-#Prerequesites
+# Prerequesites
   1. install git
   2. insall awscli
   3. configure your credentials to profile by `aws configure --profile PROFILENAME`
   4. install terraform

-#Deployment guidelines
+# Deployment guidelines

 * clone the project
-  * This is a public repo no credentials are hardcoded.
+  * This is a public repo, dont worry no credentials are hardcoded.
   * `git clone git@github.com:arunsanna/simple-api-server.git`

 * deploy the infrastructure